velocity-formula/nextcloud-tagspaces-integration-service/README.md

 ## Important notice

-Besides the authentication created for the nextcloud user and CORS_ALLOW_ORIGINS environment variable, current implementation has no other security measures as service use is intended for **local internal** use only.
+Besides the authentication created for the nextcloud user and CORS_ALLOW_ORIGINS environment variable, current implementation has no other security measures as service use is intended for **local internal** use only, so only GET api verbs are allowed.
+CORS_ALLOW_METHODS environment variable controlls allowed api verbs, but only has meaning if some other functionality is added.

 ## License